rambodazimi/Logistic-Regression/README.md

 Finally, the code executes the "gradient_descent" method using the sample training dataset and displays the learned weights (w) and bias term (b).
 Additionally, it prints the equation of the decision boundary in the form of f(x) = w[0]x1 + w[1]x2 + b, where x1 and x2 represent the features.

 Overall, this Python code provides a concise implementation of gradient descent for logistic regression, allowing for efficient training and decision boundary calculation on datasets with multiple features and binary target values.

+### Logistic regression Using scikit-learn
+This Python code showcases the implementation of the Logistic Regression machine learning algorithm using the popular numpy and scikit-learn libraries.
+Logistic Regression is a powerful classification algorithm widely used for solving binary classification problems.

+The code begins by defining a training set consisting of six examples with two features.
+The features are stored in the numpy array X_train, while the corresponding target labels are stored in the numpy array y_train.

+A LogisticRegression object is created from scikit-learn's LogisticRegression class, and the model is trained using the fit() function by providing the training data (X_train) and target labels (y_train).

+Next, predictions are made on the training set using the trained model, and the predicted values are compared with the actual target labels.
+The code iterates over the training set and prints the predicted value and the corresponding actual value.

+Finally, the accuracy of the model is calculated using the score() function, which measures the accuracy of the model by comparing the predicted values with the actual labels.
+The accuracy is displayed as a percentage.

+This code serves as a concise example of using Logistic Regression for classification tasks and highlights the integration of numpy and scikit-learn libraries to streamline the implementation process.